Maxim-Mazurok/google-api-typings-generator/gapi.client.calendar-v3/readme.md

 });

 /*
 Imports an event.
 This operation is used to add a private copy of an existing event to a calendar.
+Only events with an eventType of default may be imported.
+Deprecated behavior: If a non-default event is imported, its type will be changed to default and any event-type-specific properties it may have will be dropped.
 */
 await gapi.client.calendar.events.import({calendarId: 'calendarId'});